MERI Forum 2019 will seek to:

 This year, MERI conducted research for USIP regarding the barriers to IDP return.
 IDPs from Nineveh experience multiple layers of barriers, some of which are unarticulated, invisible in the context of existing societal concerns stemming from Nineveh’s history of violence and displacement.
 While 4.3 million IDPs have returned, 1.5 million remain in displacement.
 Recent government measures, including extensive security screenings and camp closures across Nineveh, have sent a new wave of IDPs into critical shelter.
 Such measures reveal an expectation of return that could have devastating consequences, particularly considering the new geo-political developments in neighbouring Syria.
 Participants on this panel will discuss the return needs of IDPs, and how local, national and geo-political dynamics affect this objective.

-Navigating Global and Regional Power Dynamics Within Iraq.
+Navigating Kurdistan Region through Evolving Global and Regional Power Dynamics

-The global and regional power dynamics at play within Iraq are increasingly complex, intertwined, and volatile.
-These dynamics have had negative effects on state institutions and social systems within Iraq, and have facilitated an environment ripe for the proliferation of competing local actors.
-As the state of Iraq has become increasingly fragile, the local landscape has splintered under the burgeoning weight of state and non-state actors, many of whom are internationally connected and capable of driving evolution independently.
-The confusion of multiplicity has made it very difficult for local leaders to help their communities successfully weather turmoil and upheaval.
-In this session, we will hear about these challenges from local leaders directly.
-Participants will share their perspectives on current dynamics as well as their plans to navigate those dynamics.
+The global and regional power dynamics at play within the Kurdistan Region are increasingly complex, intertwined, and volatile.
+These dynamics have had negative effects on state institutions and social systems within Iraq as a whole, and have facilitated an environment ripe for the proliferation of competing local actors.
+As the federal apparatus has become increasingly fragile, the regional and local landscapes have splintered under the burgeoning weight of state and non-state actors, many of whom are internationally connected and capable of driving evolution independently.
+The confusion of multiplicity has made it very difficult for regional leaders to help their communities successfully weather turmoil and upheaval.
+In this session, we will hear about these challenges from the President of the Kurdistan Region directly.
+President Barzani will share his perspective on current dynamics, as well as his plans to navigate those dynamics.

 Iraq adopted a democratic constitution in 2005.
 However, this nascent democracy, still in its proverbial infancy, has faced numerous challenges to state-building and nation-building projects.
 Successive crises and wars have hindered the process of democratization, resulting in pervasive and lingering state fragility.
 When internationally-connected radical extremist groups emerged to exploit this fragility, domestic problems became global ones.
 Iraq was able to survive the ISIS onslaught and its aftermath largely as a result of robust international partnerships.
 At present, despite domestic and regional challenges, the EU, UN, and others remain invested in building the pillars of democracy within Iraq: enhancing the capacity of state institutions, supporting the implementation of rule of law, and promoting the professionalisation of the security apparatus.
 However, profound reconstruction, recovery, and reconciliation needs remain, and pose significant obstacles for democratic growth.
 In this session, we will engage with international partners and friends of Iraq to solicit their predictions for the future and map their ongoing role in moving the country forward.